“Variation is not only a noble endeavour or a musical exercise, but also an intellectual tradition and virtuosity of the imagination,”

 Lina Cavalieri, who was known as “The Most Beautiful Woman in the World” – played by Gina Lollobrigida in the 1955 film La donna più bella del mondo – was indeed a beautiful woman, as Giovanni Boldini's portrait, and numerous photos, show.
 The Italian writer and poet, Gabriele D'Annunzio, wrote that she was able “to create with her art, a rare harmony between her physical beauty and the passion of her voice”.

 Fornasetti first saw her face in a nineteenth-century French magazine.
 He was bewitched.
 Starting in 1952, he transformed Cavalieri's face “as he wished”.
 She became more than a motif in his work; she was more of a muse.

-Cavalieri’s stage début was as Nedda in I Pagliacci in Lisbon in 1900.
-Five years later she was singing in Fedora with Enrico Caruso in Paris, which they then look to the Metropolitan Opera a year later.
-She sang at the Met for the next two seasons, and sung with Caruso again Manon Lescaut in 1907.
-Her repertoire included La bohème, La traviata, Faust, Manon, Andrea Chénier, Thaïs, Giulietta in Les contes d’Hoffmann, Rigoletto, Adriana Lecouvreur, Salomé in Hérodiade, Carmen and Tosca:
+Cavalieri's stage début was as Nedda in I Pagliacci in Lisbon in 1900.
+Five years later she was singing in Fedora with Enrico Caruso in Paris, which they then took to the Metropolitan Opera a year later.
+She sang at the Met for the next two seasons and sang with Caruso again Manon Lescaut in 1907.
+Her repertoire included La bohème, La traviata, Faust, Manon, Andrea Chénier, Thaïs, Giulietta in Les contes d'Hoffmann, Rigoletto, Adriana Lecouvreur, Salomé in Hérodiade, Carmen and Tosca: